xen-troops/meta-xt-prod-devel-rcar-gen4/doc/building.md

    `${HOME}/.local/bin`.
 4. Ninja build system: `sudo apt install ninja-build` on Ubuntu

+You may use Docker container for the build.
+See [docker.md](docker.md) for details regarding setting up and running the container.

 ## Fetching

 You can clone this whole repository, or download it as an archive.